eloymor/orders_chatbot/readme.md

 # Orders Chatbot

-This project is a chatbot application built with Streamlit and LangGraph and LangChain.
+This project is a chatbot application built with Streamlit, LangGraph, and LangChain.
 It allows users to inquire about order information from a SQLite database.
 The chatbot can understand different user intents, such as checking an order's status, listing all pending orders, or retrieving orders from the current day.